Blue Thunder: Design

 Designer Mickey Michaels created the helicopters used in the film after reviewing and rejecting various existing designs.
 The helicopters used for Blue Thunder were French built Aérospatiale SA-341G Gazelles modified with bolt-on parts and Apache-style canopies.
+Two modified Gazelle helicopters were used: one for the actual stunts (a "stunt mule"), and one as a backup in case the other was grounded for maintenance.
+Stunts were flown by Jim Gavin.

-Two modified Gazelle helicopters, a Hughes 500 helicopter, and two radio-controlled F-16 fighter models were used in the filming of the movie.
-The helicopters were purchased from Aérospatiale by Columbia Pictures for $190,000 each and flown to Cinema Air in Carlsbad, California where they were heavily modified for the film.
+Also used in filming were a Hughes 500 helicopter, and two radio-controlled F-16 fighter models.

+The Gazelle helicopters were purchased from Aérospatiale by Columbia Pictures for $190,000 each and flown to Cinema Air in Carlsbad, California where they were heavily modified for the film.
 These alterations made the helicopters so heavy that various tricks had to be employed to make it look fast and agile in the film.
 For instance, the 360° loop maneuver Murphy performs at the end of the film, which catches Cochrane so completely by surprise that he is easily shot down by Murphy's gunfire and killed, was carried out by a radio controlled model.
+(This aircraft was built and flown by modeller and RC helicopter manufacturer John Simone Jr.)